trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 >“The public wanted to see rare, wild predators, unlike European species, to divert themselves and dream of distant lands.
 Zoological gardens were a substitute for travelling and satisfied their longing for the ‘exotic’, which in the Western world grew stronger and stronger with Romanticism, research expeditions, and colonial adventures, enticing elites to travel to faraway places.”[^8]

-Although they had limited funds, the first zoo directors in Berlin attempted to obtain animals from other continents to meet visitor’s ‘exotic’ expectations – more on this in [[story.catching-animals]]. **From the very beginning, this was accompanied by another aspect of the zoo‘s character as a place of adventure and recreation, where the showing of animals more or less disappeared into the background: restaurants and refreshment areas, an opportunity to meet, eat, and enjoy the company of others.** For some, we might surmise, the animals on display formed a backdrop, an alibi for the real enjoyment.
-At the Berlin zoo, restaurants were being continually expanded at the public‘s request, with the result that, in 1911, the zoo was home to the largest restaurant not just in the city, but probably in Europe, with more than 10,000 seats.[^9] It also provided a setting for concerts of military music and grand balls.
+Although they had limited funds, the first zoo directors in Berlin attempted to obtain animals from other continents to meet visitor’s ‘exotic’ expectations, more on this in [[story.catching-animals]]. **From the very beginning, this was accompanied by another aspect of the zoo’s character as a place of adventure and recreation, where the showing of animals more or less disappeared into the background: restaurants and refreshment areas, an opportunity to meet, eat, and enjoy the company of others.** For some, we might surmise, the animals on display formed a backdrop, an alibi for the real enjoyment.
+At the Berlin zoo, restaurants were being continually expanded at the public’s request, with the result that, in 1911, the zoo was home to the largest restaurant not just in the city, but probably in Europe, with more than 10,000 seats.[^9] It also provided a setting for concerts of military music and grand balls.

 <figure>